Barbarian Days: A Surfing Life, by William Finnegan

 “He had become so caught up in building sentences that he had almost forgotten the barbaric days when thinking was like a splash of colour landing on a page.”

-It’s a fitting introduction, one that touches on writing, water, and the obsessions that can take hold with both.
+It’s a fitting introduction, one that touches on writing, water, and the obsessions that can take hold of the writer.
 An international journalist and staff writer for the New Yorker, Finnegan wrote the book over fifteen years between assignments here and abroad.
 A longtime reporter of international politics, prior to this memoir he’d written on the effects of poverty on American teenagers, the drug war in Mexico, and immigration reform.
 Barbarian Days, winner of the 2016 Pulitzer Prize for nonfiction, shows that for Finnegan, surfing was always there, an obsession as well as a spiritual practice and a calling.

 The author was initially reluctant to write about what he calls his hobby, fearing that coming out as “a dumb surfer” would hurt his credibility as a reporter.
 Along with that, he felt a lack of urgency, he’s said, given his reporting on geopolitical events and humanitarian causes.
 But a defining moment for the book took place about a decade ago, when a friend unexpectedly sent a cache of letters written by the author at 13, detailing his life and early surfing experiences in Honolulu.
 Said Finnegan: